Mannan (film): Themes

 Writing for PopMatters, Kumuthan Maderya said, "At the heart of Mannan is the conceit that domestic violence, physical and emotional, is a civil war of attrition that inevitably hemorrhages both parties".
 He noted it was more similar to the 1976 Tamil film Kanavan Manaivi than Anuraga Aralithu.
 In a separate article for the same website, Ranjani Krishnakumar viewed it differently from Kumuthan Maderya, as "a fight between a woman in power and a man of the people, who is reluctant to take power into his own hands, but wants to steer his people towards whom he believes deserves that power, which certainly isn't her".
 The company where Rajinikanth's character initially works is named Ramoji Rao Ranoji Rao Shivaji Rao Jijabai Pvt Ltd., using the names of Rajinikanth's parents Ramoji Rao and Jijabai, as well as his birth name Shivaji Rao.

 Music

-The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaali.
+The soundtrack was composed by Ilaiyaraaja and lyrics were written by Vaalee.
 Rajinikanth made his debut in playback singing with this film, through the song "Adikkuthu Kuliru".
 The song "Amma Endru" is set in Kalyani raga.
 The song become a frequent Mother's Day special song in Tamil Nadu.
 The song's lyrics were engraved in an Ayyappan temple located in Tiruchirappalli.
 The same song was sung by Tamil Nadu governor R. N. Ravi in a Mother's Day function celebration in 2023.